laravel/docs/routing.md

 <a name="route-groups"></a>
 ## Route Groups

 Route groups allow you to share route attributes, such as middleware, across a large number of routes without needing to define those attributes on each individual route.
-Shared attributes are specified in an array format as the first parameter to the `Route::group` method.

 Nested groups attempt to intelligently "merge" attributes with their parent group.
 Middleware and `where` conditions are merged while names and prefixes are appended.
 Namespace delimiters and slashes in URI prefixes are automatically added where appropriate.